naibarn/SmartSpec/.smartspec/workflows/smartspec_verify_tasks_progress_strict.md

 ## Evidence read scope (MUST)

-To prevent path traversal and over-broad reads, the verifier MUST enforce:

 - evidence `path` MUST be relative and MUST NOT contain `..`
 - resolved realpath MUST remain within allowed workspace roots
 - if config provides explicit allowlist roots for reads, the verifier MUST restrict reads to those roots